pierwill/ssn2018aarhus/aarhus.rst

    In her book *Carceral Capitalism*, Jackie Wang writes that in our racialized security states, “uncertainty is presented as an information problem.”
 Surveillance today oftens aims to mitigate the risks of an *unknown* future.
 More information equals a better prediction of the future.

-   But: what if we take seriously the (historical) idea of divine omniscience, where the future is already known---but not to us.
-How might predictive state surveillance look differently seen theologically, in light of the history of religion?
-The `Church of Scotland`_ has recently written, “God does not gather information about us.”
+   Consider, though, the (historical) idea of divine omniscience, where the future is already known---but not to us.
+How might predictive state surveillance look differently with theology and in light of the history of religion?
+A 2017 report on surveillance by `Church of Scotland`_ (with input from Eric Stoddart) says “God does not gather information about us.”

    God is, however, omniscient.
-Predestination is a consequence of God’s omniscience.
+One consequence of God’s omniscience is Predestination.
 He knows everything, so he knows each person’s fate: to heaven or to hell.
 It is the ultimate instance of knowledge from above determining an individual’s future.
 Because for God, to know and to do are the same thing.
 Predestination has an important place in the dominant ideology of one of the earliest cultures of modern state surveillance: 16th century, Elizabethan England.

-   With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of a predestination
+   With the rise of predictive policing and data analysis practices that seem to constrain and call into question free will, I argue that the literature of predestination the working of surveillance today that aspires almost to “secular omniscience” (a phrase of D. Lyon’s).

    Here’s what I’ll do in this presentation: